zenaxo/WebServer17/README.md

 # A simple Java Web Server
-A simple Java Web Server capable of handling GET-requests Can serve HTML, images, JSON and text files
+A simple Java Web Server capable of handling GET-requests.
+Servers HTML, images, JSON and text files.

 ## How to run the server?
-1. Run **chmod +x silent.sh** to give access to the bash file
+1. Run **chmod +x run.sh** to give access to the bash file
-2. Start the server with the command **./silent.sh or ./silent.sh -p PORT**
+2. Start the server with the command **./run.sh or ./run.sh -p PORT**

 ## How do I test the connection to the server?
 1. Run **curl localhost:PORT/debug**